Hekel1989/ansible-mde/README.md

-# ansible-mde
-Deploy, Setup and Configure Microsoft Defender for Endpoint on Linux hosts via Ansible
+# Deploy, Setup and Configure Microsoft Defender for Endpoint on Linux hosts via Ansible